 Policies should be filed when written and not on a quarterly basis.

-While licensees will no longer be required to obtain a signed Form F document from the insured and the broker, a copy of the compliance acknowledgment should be maintained in each insured’s file.
+A copy of the compliance acknowledgment should be maintained in each insured’s file.
 (Either a hard copy or electronically stored).

 Yes, company fees are taxable.
 Company fees are those charged by the insurer.